Papa John's taps Havas Media as integrated media agency of record

 This summer, a Forbes article revealed that Papa John's founder John Schnatter had used the "n-word" during a training call in May with Laundry Service, the chain's creative agency at the time.
 In the aftermath, the pizza chain saw a number of its agencies resign the account.
 Initially, Initiative said it was sticking with Papa John's, but in mid-July U.S. CEO Amy Armstrong said the media agency was reversing course because "additional information" had come to light.
 That decision came the same day as Forbes published a widely-shared story titled "The Inside Story of Papa John's Toxic Culture."
 The shop declined to comment on the new agency selection.

 Papa John's stayed largely silent in marketing for a few weeks after the Schnatter story broke in July.
-In September it began running a campaign from Endeavor — which the chain hired two months ago — focused on various people who work at the chain, such as franchisees and managers.
+In September it began running a campaign from Endeavor Global Marketing — which the chain hired two months ago — focused on various people who work at the chain, such as franchisees and managers.

 Now, Papa John's has new agencies on PR, creative and media.
 It has not named a new chief marketing officer since Brandon Rhoten departed in May.
 But last week it elevated Melissa Richards-Person to the role of senior VP, chief brand officer as part of a broader leadership overhaul.
 Richards-Person had previously been VP of global brand strategy and consumer connections.

-In August when the pizza chain tapped Endeavor, Papa John's CEO Steve Ritchie said the brand is at a "pivotal moment."
+In August when the pizza chain tapped Endeavor Global Marketing, Papa John's CEO Steve Ritchie said the brand is at a "pivotal moment."
 In a statement at the time, he said, "We need to earn back the trust of the consumer and we need to demonstrate our commitment to being inclusive."

 In 2017, Louisville, Kentucky-based Papa John's International's U.S. ad spending was $241 million, up from $235 million in 2016, according to the Ad Age Datacenter.